billp/TermiNetwork/README.md

 ## Error Handling

 Available error cases (TNError) passed in *onFailure* callback of a TNRequest:
-- *.environmentNotSet*: You forgot to set the Router environment.
+- *.environmentNotSet*: You didn't set the Environment.
 - *.invalidURL*: The url cannot be parsed, e.g. it contains invalid characters.
 - *.responseDataIsEmpty*: the server response body is empty.
 You can avoid this error by setting *TNRequest.allowEmptyResponseBody* to *true*.
 - *.responseInvalidImageData*: failed to convert response Data to UIImage.
-- *.cannotDeserialize(Error)*: e.g. your model structure doesn't match with the server's response.
+- *.cannotDeserialize(Error)*: e.g. your model's structure and types doesn't match with the server's response.
 It carries the the error thrown by deserializer (DecodingError.dataCorrupted),
 - *.cannotConvertToJSON*: cannot convert the response Data to JSON object (SwiftyJSON).
 - *.networkError(Error)*: e.g. timeout error.
 It carries the error from URLSessionDataTask.
-- *.notSuccess(Int)*: The http status code is different to *2xx*.
+- *.notSuccess(Int)*: The http status code is different from *2xx*.
 It carries the actual status code of the completed request.
 - *.cancelled(Error)*: The request is cancelled.
 It carries the error from URLSessionDataTask.

-In any case you can use the **error.description** method to get a readable error message in onFailure callback.
+In any case you can use the **error.localizedDescription** method to get a readable error message in onFailure callback.

 #### Example